 Lake Kivu also hosts four species of fresh water crabs in it and it is one of the Rift Valley Lakes that has fresh water crabs; the others being Lake Tanganyika in Tanzania and Lake Victoria in Uganda and Kenya.

-The Lake is a marvel that tourists can delight in while on safari between Nyungwe Forest National Park and Volcanoes National Park.
+The Lake is a marvel that tourists can delight in while on safari in Nyungwe Forest National Park and Volcanoes National Park.
 While on the route, get to enjoy the beautiful sights of the rolling hills and tropical mountains that grace the lake from Gisenyi and all the way to Cyangugu town, with Kibuye town being at its central point.

 The Lake as earlier mentioned has three main towns and these are Gisenyi, Kibuye, and Cyangugu.
 These towns are about 3- 4 hours’ drive away from each other.